KensoDev/circle-env/README.md

 #### Upload environment variables from `.env` to circleCI

-Locally, you can work with `.env` and when you execute `circle sync` it will "upload" all the variabvles to CircleCI.
+Locally, you can work with `.env` and when you execute `circle-env sync` it will "upload" all the variabvles to CircleCI.

 #### Replace all ENV variables in template files and rename them